ujjwalguptaofficial/osnft-doc/docs/intro.md

 # Overview

 OSNFT stands for opensource NFT.
-It's a Dapp which allows to tokenize opensource projects into a NFT.
+It's a complete DAO suite which allows to tokenize opensource projects into a NFT.

+It has following components -

+1. NFT
+2. Marketplace
+3. Approver
+4. Dapp

 ## Problem